New

 Let's walk through each section, what it contains, and what to look for when reviewing.

-This is the core of your study — a concise description of what you're trying to learn and why it matters.
-It's typically one to three sentences that capture your research question in context.
+This is the core of your study — a set of fields that capture what you're trying to learn and why it matters.

 What to look for:

-- Does it accurately reflect what you want to learn?
+• Does the problem statement accurately reflect what you want to learn?

 Methodology

 This section identifies which research framework your study follows.
-Koji supports several methodologies, each with its own conversational style and analytical lens.
 You can learn about all of them in our methodology guide.

 The methodology affects more than just the questions — it shapes how the AI interviewer follows up, what it probes for, and how it adapts to participant responses.
-For example:
+Each methodology includes:

 What to look for: